 Effective Mosquito Control

-Effective mosquito control measures including the elimination of swamp areas, and maintenance efforts to keep road ditches clear and water free have done much to control mosquito populations.
-This reduces the potential for disease transmission.
-Each year there remains the possibility that outbreaks may occur since the mosquitoes, which have the capability to transmit them are readily found in the state.
+The most effective mosquito control measures are aimed at reducing larvae populations by eliminating stagnant water sites and applying larvicide to targeted locations.
+Effective mosquito control measures — including the elimination of unwanted debris like abandoned tires and maintenance efforts to keep road ditches clear and water free — have done much to control mosquito populations.
+While this effort reduces the potential for disease transmission, there remains the possibility that illness may occur since the mosquitoes are readily found in the state.

 Types of Mosquitoes